zamachnoi/FitnessManager/README.md

 ### Setup

 1.  **Launch PostgreSQL Container**

     There are 2 choices, running the database in docker, or in the system...

-    - Docker
+    -   Docker:

         Use Docker to run a PostgreSQL container:

         ```bash
         docker run -d --name fitnessManager -e POSTGRES_PASSWORD=test -p 5432:5432 postgres